 Here is the Music Player.
 You need to installl flash player to show this cool thing!

-Click on the button to hear “Be Still My Soul” with Piano and Violin Solo.
+“Be Still My Soul” with Piano and Violin Solo.

 Will full respect given to “Be Still My Soul” is a popular revival hymn written by Katharine von Schlegel (1697-c.1768) and translated into English by Jane L. Borthwick (1813-1897).
 The music was composed by Jean Sibelius, from his music ‘Finlandia.’
 The scripture reference of this hymn is found in Psalm 46:10: “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”